 What is project-based learning?

 Children are naturally curious from birth, and no amount of explaining things in theoreticals will eliminate their need to see, touch, and experience things for themselves.
 With this in mind, teaching methods like project-based learning are becoming more popular as a means of letting students have more control over their learning and gain a deeper understanding through hands-on learning experiences.
+As an educator, you may be wondering, "What is project-based learning?"
 Project-based learning (PBL) is a teaching approach in which students work on a project for extended periods—weeks, months, or even a semester at a time.
-The projects are geared toward helping students understand and come up with solutions for real-world problems.
+Project-based learning activities are geared toward helping students understand and come up with solutions for real-world problems.

 How can project-based learning improve learning environments?

 There are several ways in which project-based learning can improve learning in your classroom and provide students with a more fulfilled and thorough understanding of learning objectives.
-A few of the benefits of utilizing PBL in your classroom are: increased student participation, collaborative learning, a deeper understanding of content, support of differentiated instruction, self-regulation, and social awareness/social-emotional development.
+A few of the benefits of utilizing project-based learning ideas in your classroom are: increased student participation, collaborative learning, a deeper understanding of content, support of differentiated instruction, self-regulation, and social awareness/social-emotional development.

 Increased student participation